Build a retaining wall

 - it does not form part of the fencing for a pool.

-If your project does not meet all of these requirements, you must prepare a building application and have it approved by a building certifier.
+If your project does not meet all requirements, you must prepare a building application for building certifier approval.
 You must give the certifier scaled and detailed plans prepared by a draftsperson or architect.